-We make scientific insights accessible through online Playbooks and Tips of the Week.
-Playbooks are written by experts on specific character strengths.
-Each includes a curated set of evidence-based resources, including recommended curricula, videos, and books.
+Playbooks are research-based guides to cultivate strengths of heart, mind, and will.
+Each includes a curated set of resources, such as recommended curricula, videos, and books.
 Read more about Playbooks.

-Each Tip of the Week contains 60 seconds of actionable advice in the form of a personal letter.
-Usually written by Angela Duckworth, the Tip of the Week is always fact-checked and approved by the scientists whose work is highlighted.
+Tip of the Week is 60 seconds of actionable advice in the form of a personal letter written by leading scientists, including Angela Duckworth.
 Read the latest Tip of the Week.

 “Intelligence plus character—that is the goal of true education.” -Martin Luther King, Jr.